What is small cell lung cancer?

 About 85% to 90% of lung cancers are non-small cell lung cancer (NSCLC).
 There are different types of NSCLC, but they are grouped together because the approach to treatment and prognosis (outlook) are similar.

 Other types of lung cancer

 Along with the 2 main types of lung cancer, other tumors can also be found in the lungs.
 Some of these are not cancer and others are.
-Carcinoid tumors, for instance, are slow-growing and usually cured by surgery.
-We have more information about lung carcinoid tumors in our document Lung Carcinoid Tumor.
+Carcinoid tumors, for instance, are usually slow-growing and cured by surgery.
+For more information, see our document Lung Carcinoid Tumor.